 5. Talk about it

-Don’t bottle up feelings or thoughts.
-Especially the negative ones.
+Don’t bottle up feelings or thoughts, especially negative ones.
 It’ll just add up and grow in its intensity.
 It can take a significant toll on your well-being.
 Consider confiding in someone that you deeply trust about your feelings and thoughts.

-Remember that whether you’re forgiving yourself or someone else, it’s a conscious choice.
+Remember that whether you’re forgiving yourself for cheating or something else, it’s a conscious choice.
 You’re actively making that decision.
 So, when you forgive, you are making that decision or choice to let go so that your general well-being improves.

 9. Process the difficult emotions